magfurulabeer/exec-assignment/README.md

 - Assuming you're on a Mac with Xcode 9, start by cloning the repo
 - Once cloned, run 'pod install' in the projects root directory
 - Open Assignment.xcworkspace
+- After clicking the topmost directory on the right (Assignment with blue icon), you'll see in the EditorView the Project Settings.
+Change the bundle identifier to your personal or commercial
 - Cmd-R to Build and Run

 ## Running Tests